ros2/rmw_cyclonedds/shared_memory_support.md

 ### Iceoryx Shared Memory Configuration

 Iceoryx uses configurable memory pools to define different sizes of memory chunks that will be used to store messages in Shared Memory.
-These will be obtained when data is send via iceoryx, either when explicitly requested with the [Loan API](#Loan-API) or implicitly by the [Regular Publish API](#Regular-Publish-API).
+These will be obtained when data is sent via iceoryx, either when explicitly requested with the [Loan API](#Loan-API) or implicitly by the [Regular Publish API](#Regular-Publish-API).

-Depending on the size and frequency of messages send, the default configuration may not be sufficient to guarantee that memory can be loaned and hence the data send.
+Depending on the size and frequency of messages send, the default configuration may not be sufficient to guarantee that memory can be loaned and hence the data sent.
 In this case it might help to use a custom configuration for the shared memory pools to increase the available Shared Memory.
 The configuration options are described in the [iceoryx configuration guide](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/website/advanced/configuration-guide.md).

 Note that currently the internal loan call is blocking, which means if no memory is available it will not return (this will change in the future).
 This may happen if the configured memory is not sufficient for the overall system load, i.e. the memory needed was not available in the first place or is used by other samples which are currently read or written.